vuejs/vitepress/docs/config/basics.md

 - Type: `string`
 - Default: `VitePress`

 Title for the site.
-This will be the prefix for all page titles, and displayed in the navbar.
+This will be the suffix for all page titles, and displayed in the navbar.

 ```js
 module.exports = {